Skip to main content

 Credentials file

-The credentials file defines the connection settings for each node in TOML format.
+The credentials file defines the SSH connection settings for each node in TOML format.

-For example, this adds credentials for three nodes using SSH:
+Define connection settings for each node with an inline table.
+For example, this adds credentials for three nodes:

 ['HOST-1']